yyuankm1976/amazon-codeguru-reviewer-sample-app/README.md

 ## Learn more

 For more information about how to use CodeGuru Reviewer, see the [Amazon CodeGuru Reviewer User Guide](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/index.html).

+## Survey
+Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_b7mXqfAaiIZUnn8?Session=Lab5).
+Participants who complete the surveys from AWS Innovate Online Conference - AI & Machine Learning Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 31 March, 2021.

 ## License